 Americans were devastated, but none more than the wife of the fallen General, Libbie.
 She lived on another 57 years after her beloved husband’s death.
 She tirelessly lobbied public opinion for the rest of her days, portraying her husband as a brave, heroic, and noble figure struck down before his time.
-Custer’s name would continue to live on in dime novels, art, music, and film despite his early death.
+Despite his early death, Custer’s name would continue to live on in dime novels, art, music, and film.
 Thanks mainly to Libbie, her husband achieved in death the infamy he sought in life.

 * Legends Of America Reader Steve Busch wrote an article in October of 2012 we think is also worth sharing.
 Read about the varying accounts of General Custer’s death, the possible love affair and child with a Cheyenne woman, and more in History Revisited – Digging for the Truth.